Beginners Guide: Buying Your First Motorcycle Helmet

 Snell is a private, nonprofit organization that is dedicated to improving helmet safety.
 Snell has established its own set of safety standards for motorcycle helmets that are stricter than those of the DOT and ECE.
 In order to ensure that a helmet meets these standards, Snell conducts regular testing and certification.

-Determine Your Head Shape
+Identifying Your Head Shape

 Long Oval